 Top 5 things to eat in South India

 A Dosa is a delicious crepe-like pancake made from risen rice batter.
-Cooked with dollops of clarified butter, and served with multiple condiments like Sambar (lentils cooked with spices and assorted vegetables), wet chutney made either with grated coconut, lentils, green chillies and mint or onions, tomatoes and red chillies, the deliciously fiery Gunpowder or Mulgapudi.
+Cooked with dollops of clarified butter, and served with multiple condiments like Sambar (lentils cooked with spices and assorted vegetables).
+And some wet chutney made either with grated coconut, lentils, green chillies, mint or onions, tomatoes and red chillies.
+Not to forget the deliciously fiery Gunpowder or Mulgapudi.

-Puttu is a breakfast dish of steamed cylinders of ground rice layered with grated coconut, served with side dishes of chickpea curry or banana.
-It is usually spiced with cumin, among other spices.
+Puttu is a breakfast dish of steamed cylinders of ground rice layered with grated coconut.
+It is served with side dishes of chickpea curry or banana.
+Also, it is usually spiced with cumin, among other spices.

-Puttu – Photo Credit Hrishikesh Burkule
+Puttu (Photo Credit – Hrishikesh Burkule)

-Moving on from breakfast, we come to this staple South Indian comfort food, ‘Curd rice’.
+Moving on from breakfast, we come to this staple South Indian comfort food, ‘Curd Rice’.
 The word ‘curd’ as used in India usually refers to sour, unsweetened yoghurt.
 It is most popular in Karnataka, Kerala, Andhra Pradesh and Tamil Nadu.

-Curd Rice – Photo Credit Ratan Rajaiah
+Curd Rice (Photo Credit – Ratan Rajaiah)

-Rasam – Photo Credit Keiichi Yasu
+Rasam (Photo Credit – Keiichi Yasu)

 helping you travel your way